2010 - 2012

 About the project

-My work is process based and dialogic, I employ narrative structures to places and situations and an integral element here is to bring together a ‘steering group’ of collaborators, stakeholders and advisors in creating the artworks and working collectively.
-Our approach will be consultative and about engaging with people using the site, exploring social uses as well as wildlife’s place within rural location.
-Collaborative processes will be interwoven throughout the 12-month period of the project and dialogues will be documented.
-My collaborators are integral to the projects.
+My work is process based and dialogic, I employ narrative structures to places and situations, and an integral element here is to bring together a ‘steering group’ of collaborators, stakeholders and advisors in creating the artworks and working collectively.

-In this case I am working with a site near to where I am living, so that the work can be sustainable over a longer period of time, which I am not being commissioned to work with by an art institution, where I can control the artistic agendas.
-However I am working with the motivations and agendas of a number of the local organisations, for whom contemporary art is an unknown territory, as well as taking on the web of local politics and power relationships of this extremely rural, almost feudal, place.
+I am working with the motivations and agendas of a number of local organisations, for whom contemporary art is unknown territory, as well as taking on the web of local politics and power relationships of this extremely rural, almost feudal, place.
 The context I speak of is an old unused railway that people are lobbying to change to a cycle route.
 It is a simple model for unused rural railway lines but here has become mired in controversy and a political battle of wills between landowners not wanting public access and the cyclists and others wanting the cycle route.
-I am proposing the art project to run concurrently, along with the progress of this proposal.
-My project also deals with a potentiality, a change of use in this place, and how art happening simultaneously might raise consciousness; create an opening in what seems an intractable situation.
-I am attempting art as a quiet activism, instrumental literally as well as more broadly politically and philosophically.

 About the artist

-Anna Best has worked extensively in Britain and Europe over the past 15 years.
-She has a process-based practice founded on an investigation into the local and particular, into narrative structures and the complicated process of making art with other people.
+Anna Best has worked extensively in Britain and Europe over the past 25 years.
+She has a process-based practice investigating the local and particular narrative structures and the complicated process of making art with others.